Perth Thunder: Foundation blocks

 The concept of a Perth based Australian Ice Hockey League (AIHL) team began in 2007.
 Englishman Stan Scott, a former four time national champion in the 1980s, began a conversation about the idea due to local state hockey becoming predictable and boring.
 The need for a new challenge and a pathway for local Western Australian talent was the driving force that propelled the idea into action and eventually a team.

-The blueprint was simple, take the crop of young talent in Western Australian junior ranks and develop it into the backbone of an AIHL team.
-Add serious imported talent to the mix and a strong team is organised that is both capable of challenging short term, developing medium term and dominating long term.
+The plan was to take the crop of young talent in Western Australian junior ranks and develop it into the backbone of an AIHL team, add foreign talents to the mix and organising a strong team that is both capable of challenging short term, developing medium term and dominating long term.

 Stan's first proposal in 2007 was to invite an AIHL team over to Perth to play in a ‘challenge series’ to test the competitiveness of local talent.
 The idea was knocked back and Stan Scott was told ‘it could not be done’.
 In 2009, the campaign to enter the AIHL began to pick up pace.
 A sustainable business plan was developed, sponsorship and community support was sought and acquired, and plans were drawn up for inviting interstate teams to play matches in WA and for a team to travel interstate to Eastern Australia.
 Once these key objectives were met, the state would then be in a position to establish a team and apply for an AIHL licence.